denten-courses/technologies-of-dissent/2017-fall/README.md

 - “The Evolution of Authorship in a Remix Society” by Nicholas Diakopoulos, et.al..

-`Explore:` Wikipedia, Policies and guidelines.

-`Lab:`  Version control with Git.

-### Week 7: Creative Commons, Copyleft, Free Culture
+### Week 8: Creative Commons, Copyleft, Free Culture

 - Richard Stallman, "Copyleft: Pragmatic Idealism," "Why Software should not Have Owners," and "What is Free Software."